 • Your name, address, account number and account type must be visible on the statement.

-• The Bank Account should be in your own name (same name as showing in your passport) or your sponsor’s name
+• The bank account should be in your own name (same name as showing in your passport) or in your sponsor’s name.

 • You should have a bank card that you can use in a bank machine in Ireland to withdraw money or make payments.